-Between 2007-2009, as part of my PhD research, I traveled to central Peru to explore the degree to which one’s relationship with the world differs depending on whether one views existence as engaging in a “battle” or in a “dance.”
+Between 2007-2009, as part of my PhD research, I traveled to central Peru to explore the degree to which one’s relationship with the world differs depending on whether one views existence as a “battle” or a “dance.”

 In the beginning, I imagined this investigation would be an entirely scholarly endeavor, in which I would maintain a certain emotional distance from my subject matter.
 That assumption would change real quick.

 On my first day of fieldwork, I asked my friend, Amado, a young shaman from the high Andes, how to define yanantin:

 “Out of respect, I do not define it,” he responded, his eyes drifting toward the mountains that surrounded us.
 “All I know of it is its mystery.”